seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part24-Observability.md

 Bottleneck
 ```

----
+Traces turn “the app is slow” into “this specific dependency is slow”.

+***

 # Distributed Tracing

-Modern systems are distributed.
+Modern systems are distributed by default.

 Example: